Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

 Through a coordinated search and rescue effort, the occupants were rescued alive with injuries and conveyed to the 37 Military Hospital for treatment.

-The fire service also said a dog that was trapped in the collapsed structure was successfully rescued alive during the operation.
+In an update on Facebook, the fire service said a dog that was trapped in the collapsed structure was also rescued alive during the operation.

 Roads were also affected by the flooding, disrupting traffic flow.